 Paravel was started by wanderlust-ers Indré Rockefeller and Andy Krantz with the goal of designing travel bags durable enough to stand up to overhead bins yet beautiful enough to stand out on the streets (without the designer markups).
 Gift a piece of Paravel luggage or a Paravel bag to your fave grandmillennial on the go and I promise she will be overjoyed!

 Say hello to the cutest toiletry case!
-My heart flutters for the muted rose floral pattern combined with the bright berry zipper.
+My heart flutters for the beautiful block print pattern combined with the bright berry zipper.
 The case is great because it has a hook for storage and is designed with water-resistant poly canvas, which is a cinch to wipe clean.

 This bag is personal obsession of mine.
 I just think it’s fantastic!
 It fits two tennis racquets and it has a roomy interior so it fits shoes, clothes, gear or whatever you need.
 It comes in multiple color and stripe options too!